fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 Some languages support a few of these principles natively, to make sure that developers can follow them effectively.
 [Jolie](https://jolie-lang.org) supports all the principles that we discussed.
 [WS-BPEL](https://en.wikipedia.org/wiki/Business_Process_Execution_Language) supports principles 1, 4, and partially 3 (only one service per program).
 [Ballerina](https://ballerina.io) supports principles 2, 3, and partially 4 (references to external services are defined within the implementation of the business logic).

 The list of principles that we have discussed is certainly not complete.
 There are other principles that, for example, have to do with deployment, observability, and reconfiguration.
 There are also features that become possible thanks to the principles that we have described, which we have not talked about here.
-For instance, Jolie exploits the combination of principles 1, 2, 4 and 5 to offer native primitives for _architectural programming_, which cover cases such as [API gateway and circuit breaker](http://arxiv.org/abs/1609.05830).
+For instance, Jolie exploits the combination of principles 1, 2, 4 and 5 to offer native primitives for _architectural programming_, which cover cases such as API Gateway and Circuit Breaker (a discussion can be read in [this paper](http://arxiv.org/abs/1609.05830)).
 These could be topics for future write-ups.